fshowalter/franksmovielog.com-v1/content/reviews/0112-silent-night-deadly-night-1984.md

 Sure, _Silent Night, Deadly Night_ lacks the depth of <span data-imdb-id="tt0071222">_Black Christmas_</span> or <span data-imdb-id="tt0081793">_Christmas Evil_</span>, but it proves entertaining in its own right.
 It packs a quirky authenticity.
 The Utah locations evoke the right snowy-small-town atmosphere, and the performances charm despite their awkwardness.
 The violence--while graphic--remains creative throughout.
 And at a lean 79 minutes, it doesn’t wear out its welcome.

 But for me, the biggest thrill came from the toys littering the store shelves.
 Mint-in-box _Castle Grayskull_ and _Jabba the Hutt_ action play-sets. _G.I.
 Joe_ vehicles and costumes.
 Yes, costumes, from those cardboard packages featuring a clear window to display the mask.
 I had the green “Dracula” one.
-Watching the film whisks me back to the toy stores and toy aisles of my youth.
+Watching the film whisks me back to the toy stores of my youth.
 Not the thrill the filmmakers intended, but a thrill nonetheless.